Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Fine-tuning-free guidance in diffusion models

+Figure~\ref{fig:diffusion_model} summarizes the diffusion process adapted to crystal structure generation.
+The green arrow represents parameter learning of the model.
 The model relies on the assumption that an observation cannot be distinguished from a Gaussian noise after $T$ noising steps.
-After the training procedure, the generative process starts from a Gaussian noise and successively denoises a sample, in our case, a structure, for a pre-defined number of timesteps.
+Once the model (the score) is trained, the generative process starts from a Gaussian noise and successively denoises a sample for a pre-defined number of timesteps.